-The Board of Directors (the “Board”) of Liberty Global, Inc. (the “Corporation”) has adopted these Corporate Governance Guidelines as a framework for Board governance over the affairs of the Corporation for the benefit of its shareholders.
+The Board of Directors (the “Board”) of Liberty Global Ltd. (the “Company”) has adopted these Corporate Governance Guidelines as a framework for Board governance over the affairs of the Company for the benefit of its shareholders.

 1. Roles of Management and the Board

-The Corporation’s officers and employees, under the direction of its Chief Executive Officer and the oversight of the Board, conduct the Corporation’s business with the goal of enhancing the long-term value of the Corporation for the benefit of its shareholders.
-The Board is elected by the shareholders to oversee the management of the Corporation and to help assure that the interests of the shareholders are served.
+The Company’s officers and employees, under the direction of its Chief Executive Officer and the oversight of the Board, conduct the Company’s business with the goal of enhancing the long-term value of the Company for the benefit of its shareholders.
+The Board is elected by the shareholders to oversee the management of the Company and to help assure that the interests of the shareholders are served.

 2. Board Composition

-Under the Corporation’s bylaws, the Corporation is to have a staggered board comprised of not less than three members, with the exact number to be fixed from time to time by the Board (subject to the rights of holders of any series of preferred stock which the Corporation may issue in the future).
-While the Board currently believes that the optimal number of members of the Board is between six and twelve, it retains the discretion to change the number of members from time to time as changing circumstances may warrant.
+Under the Company’s Articles of Association, the number of directors of the Company should not be less than 2 or more than 15, unless otherwise determined by the Board.
+Also, the Company is to have a staggered board comprised of three classes, with each class having, as nearly as possible, a number of directors equal to one-third of the total number of directors (subject to the rights of holders of any class of preferred stock which the Company may issue in the future).
+The Board currently believes that the optimal number of members of the Board is between 6 and 12.

 Each director should meet the qualifications for Board membership set forth in Paragraph 3 below.

 A majority of the Board will consist of directors who are independent, as determined in accordance with the Corporate Governance Rules of The Nasdaq Stock Market, Inc. and the associated interpretative materials.